 This switch uses the Weighted Round Robin (WRR) algorithm to determine the frequency at which it services each priority queue.
-As described in "Mapping CoS Values to Egress Queues" on page 3-148, the traffic classes are mapped to one of the eight egress queues provided for each port.
+As described in "Mapping CoS Values to Egress Queues" on page 3-156, the traffic classes are mapped to one of the four egress queues provided for each port.
 You can assign a weight to each of these queues (and thereby to the corresponding traffic priorities).
 This weight sets the frequency at which each queue will be polled for service, and subsequently affects the response time for software applications assigned a specific priority value.

-- WRR Setting Table Displays a list of weights for each traffic class (i.e., queue). - Weight Value Set a new weight for the selected traffic class.
-(Range: 1-15)
+- WRR Setting Table22 Displays a list of weights for each traffic class (i.e., queue). - Weight Value Set a new weight for the selected traffic class.
+(Range: 1-255)

-22. CLI shows Queue ID.
+^{22.} CLI shows Queue ID.

 Web - Click Priority, Queue Scheduling.
-Select the interface, highlight a traffic class (i.e., output queue), enter a weight, then click Apply.
+Select a traffic class (i.e., output queue), enter a weight, then click Apply.